Linear System Analysis and Optimal Control of Natural Gas Dynamics in Pipeline Networks: Model-Predictive and Optimal Control

 where $c_{k}$ is related to the efficiency of the compressor $k\in\mathcal{C}$, and $\gamma$ is the isentropic exponent of natural gas \cite{ivan2005}.
 For the linear MPC, we define the linearized objective function by

-Pressure, flow, and compressor limitations are ensured by imposing inequality constraints of the form \edit{ where bounding inequalities are applied componentwise.} By implicitly integrating the continuous dynamics over the time segment $(t_{m-1},t_{m}]$, we further constrain the solution of the internal optimization to satisfy the discretized dynamics defined by
+Pressure, flow, and compressor limitations are defined by inequality constraints of the form \edit{ where bounding inequalities are applied componentwise.} While nonlinear operation envelopes offer a more realistic representation of compressor unit limitations \cite{wu2000model}, we adopt box constraints in this study to remain consistent with prior simulation studies \cite{wong1968optimization, de2000gas, borraz2013optimization, misra2014optimal, zlotnik2015optimal}.
+Nonetheless, let us note that each of the proposed methods can accommodate more accurate representations by replacing box constraints on compressor variables with linear inequality constraints that represent hyperplane approximations of the envelopes \cite{wu2000model}.
+By implicitly integrating the continuous dynamics over the time segment $(t_{m-1},t_{m}]$, we further constrain the solution of the internal optimization to satisfy the discretized dynamics defined by

 where $\Delta t_m=t_{m}-t_{m-1}$ and $\overline f$ represents the right-hand side of either the nonlinear system \eqref{eq:ode_system} or the updated linear system \eqref{eq:linsys}.

 The solution $\bm \rho^*(t_m)$, $\varphi^*(t_m)$, and $\mu_k^*(t_m)$, for $k\in \mathcal C$, is determined by solving the optimization problem